mcombs289/Boba-Shoppe/README.md

   <h1>Boba Shoppe</h1>
  </div>

+E-commerce application that has 3 different user experiences: admin, logged in customer, and non-logged in customer.
+Admin can manipulate product quanity and description.
+Both logged in and non-logged in customers can purchase items, but logged in users have an order history.

  ## Project setup
  1. Install NPM packages `npm install`
  2. Create database `createdb boba-shoppe` and seed file `npm run seed`